Promotes heart health, healthy skin and helps maintain a healthy gastrointestinal tract

 Excessive dosages can cause insomnia, irritability, and gastrointestinal issues.

-Folic acid may have an impact on certain medications - individuals on phenytoin (an anticonvulsant), for example, should not take high doses of folic acid.
+Folic acid may have an impact on certain medications - individuals on certain anticonvulsant, should not take high doses of folic acid.

-Folic acid can also impact or interfere with seizure medication such as valproic acid, carbamazepine, and primidone, therefore it is always best to consult with your physician before ingesting this vitamin, especially if you are on any of these medications.
+Folic acid can also impact or interfere with certain seizure medication, therefore it is always best to consult with your physician before ingesting this vitamin, especially if you are on any of these medications.

-Other ingredients: Magnesium stearate, cellulose, vegetable stearin, dicalcium phosphate and silica.
+Other ingredients: Magnesium stearate, microcrystaline cellulose, cellulose gum, vegetable stearin, dicalcium phosphate and silica.

-Free from salt, dairy, yeast, wheat, gluten, corn, soy, preservatives, artificial colours or flavours.
+Free from: Salt, sugar, dairy, yeast, wheat, gluten, corn, soy, preservatives, artificial colours or flavours.

 Soheila Bani, Shirin Hasanpour, Leila Farzad Rik, Hadi Hasankhani and Seiedeh Hajar Sharami.
 The Effect of Folic Acid on Menopausal Hot Flashes: A Randomized Clinical Trial.
 J Caring Sci.
 2013 Jun; 2(2): 131–140